Neck pain that

 Two methods targeting every layer of neck pain.

-What’s driving your neck pain: compressed muscles, irritated nerves, and a nervous system locked in protective mode.
-Acunatomy addresses all three layers, not just the one you can feel.
+Neck pain usually involves tight muscles, irritated nerves, and a nervous system stuck in protective mode, and we treat all three, not just the one you can feel.

 Calms the nervous system and reduces neck inflammation

-Calms the nerve signals keeping your neck locked in tension.
-Restores blood and nerve flow to your head, neck and shoulders.
+Calms the nerve signals that keep your neck held in tension.
+Restores blood flow to the head, neck, and shoulders.

 Releases the trigger points that lock the pattern in place